ot-raypeters/zlack/README.md

 Long term, newer technologies like [flutter](https://flutter.dev/) and [ReactNative](https://facebook.github.io/react-native/) should be considered to make it easier for smaller teams to maintain cross-platform experiences now and in the future.

 Additional research is necessary before further consideration.

+## Dev notes

+- It may be nice to define the redux store once, and share code between client and server.
+This would simplify the system and make it easier to reason about.